A 20 year old man has been soliciting my 11 year old son online.

 Dear Concerned Parent,

-Thank you for contacting Stop It Now! regarding the sexual interaction between a 20 year old man and your 11 year old son.
 It must be difficult and scary to find out that this happened, but I’m glad that you and your son have a trusting relationship, and that you’re looking towards next action steps.

 Reporting Online Crimes Against Children

 It is important to know that we are not a legal, investigative, or reporting agency.
 However, I would strongly urge you to make a Cybertipline report.
 Cybertipline, funded by National Center for Missing and Exploited Children, is one way to report online crimes against children, and it will be passed on to the authorities for potential investigation.

 To make a report, after you click the “Make A Cybertipline Report” button, select the categories relevant to your situation; under What are you reporting? it sounded like you may want to choose “Online Enticement of Children for Sexual Acts,” then under Where did the incident occur?
 You may want to choose “Chat/Instant Messaging,” and then fill out the rest of the form to the best of your ability.

 The more detailed you can be, the more helpful it will be to your report.
 You may want to include any saved messages your son has on his phone from this man as well.
 This report can also be made by dialing 1.800.THE.LOST or 1.800.846.5678.

 Reporting to Local Police